 In France, Ho Chi Minh learned of the Communist Revolution in Russia.
 He shared many of the Communist’s beliefs.

 Paris Peace Conference

 Bao Dai, aged 12 years, was crowned Emperor of Vietnam, having succeeded his father to the throne.
 The ruling French government sent him to Paris to be educated.

 Ho Chi Minh set up the Indochinese Communist Party.

 Vietnamese Emperor Bao Dai returned to Vietnam from France.
-He attempted to govern independently but was not strong enough to lose his French advisors.
+He attempted to govern independently but was not strong enough to lose his French advisers.